yao-laboratory/RNAFoldAssess/tutorial/README.md

 This tutorial will guide users on how to use RNAFoldAssess.
 It will cover a brief description of the package's purpose, then run through some examples with data provided in the `./example` directory.

-## Example Use Cases

-### Evaluating a new model

-Say you have developed a new secondary structure prediction tool and want to compare it with existing tools such as SPOT-RNA and EternaFold.
-You may decide to run each tool against the PDB RNAs and compare scores.
-In this case, you would create a wrapper class in the `models/predictors` directory for your tool, as well as one for SPOT-RNA and EternaFold, then create a pipeline for ingesting the data, producing the predictions, scoring the predictions, and comparing the output.

-### Evaluating a new sest of RNA data

-Another use case for RNAFoldAssess is to evaluate how difficult or easy your new RNA library is to predict.
-For such a use case, you would likely want to collect performance information on two or more secondary structure prediction models on your new data, as well as some existing data.
-In this case, you would create a wrapper class for each model and create multiple pipelines to collect performance data on both your new data and existing data.

-## Evaluating a new training set of RNA data

-As something of a combination of the previous two use cases, perhaps you have developed a new set of RNA data for model training purposes and have used it to retrain an existing model.
-In this case, you will likely have the out-of-the-box model and the retrained model and want to compare their performance on existing RNA datasets.
-For such a use case, you will need one wrapper predictor class for the retrained model and one for the default model, then you will create a pipeline to predict and score their performance against another dataset.

 # Setting up an Evaluation Pipeline

 In this section, we will use the example data in `/tutorial` to set up an example pipeline.